-Fine Art - full-time BA (Hons) Degree
+Fine Art - BA (Hons) Degree (full-time course)

 - Supportive, challenging, creative environment